SSMG4/RetroWiki/README.md

 | Emulator                                         | FOSS | License     | Paid               | Active | Recommended | Emulated systems     | Platform   |
 | ------------------------------------------------ | ---- | ----------- | ------------------ | ------ | ----------- | -------------------- | ---------- |
 | [Akiko](https://www.zophar.net/amiga/akiko.html) | :x:  | Proprietary | :heavy_check_mark: | :x:    | :x:         | Commodore Amiga CD32 | :computer: |

+> [!NOTE]
+> This emulator is the only one available for this specific device, i could not find any free emulators for it

 ### LaserDisc systems